fenago/rabbitmq-jupyterlab/Lab_9_learning.md

     implements a way to configure and enforce password policies.

--   Setting SSL communication in order to prevent password sniffing, as we will cover later in this chapter.
+-   Setting SSL communication in order to prevent password sniffing, as we will cover later in this lab.

 -   Deploying a proper monitoring solution on the broker workstation that takes into consideration the resource utilization factors that